EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-The flag to complete this room should be located on this user's desktop folder.
+The flag to complete this room is located on this user's desktop folder.

 ```
 C:\Windows\system32>whoami